Dengax-dev/hero_chassis_controller/README.md

-# simple_chassis_controller
+# hero_chassis_controller

 ## Overview

-This is controller example/template for the assignment (see Chinese [requirement](doc/requirement.md)) which assess DynamicX reserve member.
+This is controller package, Used to control the movement of the robot

 **Keywords:** RoboMaster, ROS, ros_control